Carry the right equipment for your voyage

 If you have DSC, you should also request an MMSI when you get your licence.

-To apply for a free Ship Radio Licence, visit the Ofcom website.
+To apply for a Ship Radio Licence and MMSI number, visit the Ofcom website.

 A Short Range Certificate licenses the operator to use the VHF radio.
 You must not send general transmissions on VHF without one.